-- (2) 'Division' means the Division of Medical Assistance of the Department of Health and Human Services.
-(3) 'Health insurer' includes self-insured plans, group health plans (as - Health insurer' includes self-insured plans, group health plans (as defined in section 607(1) of the Employee Retirement Income Security Act of 1974, [29 USC Section 1167(1)]), service benefit plans, managed care organizations, or other parties that are, by statute, contract, or agreement, legally responsible for payment of a claim for a health care item or service as a condition of doing business in the State. - (4) 'Medical assistance' means medical assistance benefits provided under the State Medical Assistance Plan. - Health insurers, and pharmacy benefit managers regulated as third-party administrators under Article 56 of Chapter 58 of the General Statutes, shall provide, with respect to individuals who are eligible for, or are provided, medical assistance, upon request of the Division, information to determine during what period the individual or the individual's spouse or dependents may be (or may have been) covered by a health insurer and the nature of the coverage that is or was provided by the health insurer (including the name, address, and identifying number of the plan) in a manner prescribed by the Division.
-Notwithstanding any other provision of law, every insurer issuing a health benefit plan shall provide, not more frequently than twelve times in a year and at no cost, to the Department of Health and Human Services, upon its request, information, including automated data matches conducted under the direction of the Department of Health and Human Services, Division of Medical Assistance, as necessary to (i) identify individuals covered under the insurer's health benefit plans who are also recipients of medical assistance; (ii) determine the period during which the individual or the individual's spouses or the individual's dependents may be or may have been covered by the health benefit plan; and (iii) determine the nature of the coverage.
-To facilitate the Division in obtaining this and other related information, every health insurer shall: - Cooperate with the Division to determine whether a named individual who is a recipient of medical assistance may be covered under the insurer's health benefit plan and eligible to receive benefits under the health benefit plan for services provided under the State Medical Assistance Plan. - Respond to the request for information within 90 working days after receipt of written proof of loss or claim for payment for health care services provided to a recipient of medical assistance who is covered by the insurer's health benefit plan. - Accept the Division's right of recovery and the assignment to the Division of any right of an individual or other entity to payment from the party for an item or service for which payment has been made under the State Medical Assistance Plan. - (4) Respond to any inquiry by the Division regarding a claim for payment for any health care item or service that is submitted not later than three years after the date of the provision of the health care item or service. - Agree not to deny a claim submitted by the Division solely on the basis of the date of submission of the claim, the type of format of the claim form, or a failure to present property documentation at the point-of-sale that is the basis of the claim, if: - a.
+- (2) 'Division' means the Division of Medical Assistance of the Department of Health and Human Services. - (3) Health insurer' includes self-insured plans, group health plans (as defined in section 607(1) of the Employee Retirement Income Security Act of 1974, [29 USC Section 1167(1)]), service benefit plans, managed care organizations, pharmacy benefit managers, or other parties that are, by statute, contract, or agreement, legally responsible for payment of a claim for a health care item or service as a condition of doing business in the State. - (4) 'Medical assistance' means medical assistance benefits provided under the State Medical Assistance Plan. - (b) Notwithstanding any other provision of law, every insurer issuing a health benefit plan shall provide, in a timely manner and at no cost, to the Department of Health and Human Services, upon its request, information, including automated data matches conducted under the direction of the Department of Health and Human Services, Division of Medical Assistance, as necessary to (i) identify individuals covered under the insurer's health benefit plans who are also recipients of medical assistance; (ii) determine the period during which the individual or the individual's spouses or the individual's dependents may be or may have been covered by the health benefit plan; and (iii) determine the nature of the coverage.
+To facilitate the Division in obtaining this and other related information, every insurer shall: - (1) Cooperate with the Division to determine whether a named individual who is a recipient of medical assistance may be covered under the insurer's health benefit plan and eligible to receive benefits under the health benefit plan for services provided under the State Medical Assistance Plan. - (2) Accept the Division's authorization for the provision of medical services on behalf of the recipient of medical assistance as the insurer's authorization for the provision of the services. - (3) Respond to the request for information within 30 working days after receipt of written proof of loss or claim for payment for health care services provided to a recipient of medical assistance who is covered by the insurer's health benefit plan. - Accept the Division's right of recovery and the assignment to the Division of any right of an individual or other entity to payment from the party for an item or service for which payment has been made under the State Medical Assistance Plan. - Respond to any inquiry by the Division of Medical Assistance regarding a claim for payment for any health care item or service that is submitted not later than three years after the date of the provision of the health care item or service. - Agree not to deny a claim submitted by the Division of Medical Assistance solely on the basis of the date of submission of the claim, the type of format of the claim form, or a failure to present property documentation at the point-of-sale that is the basis of the claim, if: - a.
 The claim is submitted by the Division within the three-year period beginning on the date on which the item or service was furnished; and - b.
-Any action by the Division to enforce its rights with respect to such claim is commenced within six years of the Division's submission of the claim.

-(c) An insurer that complies with this section shall not be liable on that account in any civil or criminal actions or proceedings."
+Any action by the Division to enforce its rights with respect to such claim is commenced within six years of the Division's submission of the claim. - (c) An insurer that complies with this section shall not be liable on that account in any civil or criminal actions or proceedings brought by an individual covered under the insurer's health benefit plan or the individual's beneficiaries."